Tania Mihailuk

-Tania Mihailuk (born 5 May 1976) is an Australian politician, currently serving as member of the New South Wales Legislative Council since 2023.
+Tania Mihailuk (Note: Таня Михайлюк, /ru/; Таня Михайлюк, /uk/) (born 5 May) is an Australian politician, currently serving as member of the New South Wales Legislative Council since 2023.
 She served as mayor of the City of Bankstown from 2006 to 2011.

 Mihailuk was the first woman to represent Bankstown in the electoral district's history, serving in the New South Wales Legislative Assembly from 2011 to 2023.
 She initially served as a member of the Labor Party before resigning from the party in 2022.
 She joined One Nation in January 2023 and ran for the Legislative Council on the party's ticket at the March election, at which she was unsuccessful.
 Mihailuk was appointed to the New South Wales Legislative Council on 10 May 2023, filling a casual vacancy created by the resignation of Mark Latham, shortly before the 2023 New South Wales state election.
+She left One Nation to become an independent in December 2024.

+Early life

+Mihailuk is of Russian and Ukrainian descent, with her family being members of the Russian diaspora in China.
+Her father George, who died on 3 May 2018 (aged 86), was a public servant, historian and coin collector who was born in Harbin to a Russian mother from Vladivostok (Valentina) and a Ukrainian father from Bila Tserkva (Timothy).
+After attending the Alexander Pushkin Gymnasium in Harbin, he hoped to further his studies in Russia, though the Soviet Union was reluctant to allow him to do so, and thus he travelled the world before settling in Brazil and later Australia, first in Punchbowl in Greater Western Sydney.
+Like her family, she is a member of the Russian Orthodox Church and celebrates Orthodox Easter.

 Background and education

 Mihailuk attended Macquarie University and graduated with a degree in economics and in law.
 She later obtained a Master of Law from the University of Sydney.
 She has worked in various industries, including marketing and public policy.